24 Fantastic Things to do in Basel, Switzerland

 You’d think that visiting three countries in one day would be an unbelievably difficult undertaking.
 In Basel, it’s a daily occurrence for many residents.

-In fact, many people who work in Basel, live across the border in Germany or France.
+In fact, many people who work in Basel live across the border between Germany and France.
 If you’re in Basel, you should take a trip to Dreiländereck.
-There you’ll find a monument indicating the intersection of Germany’s, France’s, and Switzerland’s borders along the Rhine River.
+There, you’ll find a monument indicating the intersection of Germany’s, France’s, and Switzerland’s borders along the Rhine River.

 10. Cycle the The Rehberger-Weg